Mark-Marks/Riptide/README.md

 A single-script architecture framework, designed with speed, ease of development and no bloat in mind.

+# ARCHIVED

+Riptide has been superseded by [sapphire](https://github.com/mark-marks/sapphire).
+If you for some reason want to maintain Riptide, you're open to create a fork.

 ## Features

 ### ⚡ Blazingly Fast